 that in order to improve spectrum utilisation, administrations may wish to consider using parts of the centre gap and guard bands as given in ANNEX 1:;

+that CEPT administrations may consider merging any two adjacent 112 MHz channels recommended in ANNEX 1 to create one 224 MHz channel, on the centre frequency between the merged channels.
+The same spectral efficiency should be maintained.
+To assist cross-border co-ordination, administrations may refer to the channel identifiers described in ANNEX 2.”

 Note: